Editorial Transparency

 According to the police report, Myers drove a 1998 GMC Sierra C/K 1500 (VIN 2GTEK19R0W1546012) owned by a former girlfriend who, according to sources and Facebook posts, began threatening Myers and spreading rumors after he started dating someone else.
 Her documented harassment began April 21, 2021 — approximately one month before the initial complaint was filed on May 24, 2021.

 That make and model has manual interior locks.
 By the alleged victim’s own account, she did not attempt to escape the truck or run to the nearby Spectrum Health Pennock Hospital, which was within walking distance.
-The March 2021 Hastings Banner article documents that hospital employees were walking to and from the parking lot through a cut-through path — meaning foot traffic through or near the area would have been present.
-Neither the investigation nor the trial record reflects any inquiry into who may have been in or near Fish Hatchery Park during the time window at issue.
+The Fish Hatchery parking lot theory therefore required more than a map point.
+It required proof that the area was accessible, operational, and functioning in the way the prosecution’s theory assumed on January 9, 2019.
+Neither the investigation nor the trial record reflects any inquiry into who may have been in or near Fish Hatchery Park during the time window at issue, or whether hospital employees were actually using that lot at the time.

 Officer Sensiba’s Testimony and the Liability It Opened